eslint-community/eslint-plugin-eslint-plugin/docs/rules/no-incomplete-meta-schema.md

 `items: {}` is an explicit opt-in to unconstrained items.
 `additionalItems: true` is an explicit opt-in to an open tuple.
+Bare `if` and `not` schemas do not state an item policy by themselves.
+Conditional and negative child schemas remain outside this policy rule's positive-schema traversal.

 ## Options